rob550-docs/rob550-docs.github.io/docs/armlab/checkpoints/competition.md

 - +20 bonus points for each two-basket streak
 - +40 bonus points for each three-basket streak

-Deductions for manual control: Base score is 100%
+Deductions for manual control: Your maximum score, pre-deduction, is 400.
+The deduction is then applied to your capped score.
-* +30% for RX200 pitch/yaw control
+* +30% for RX200 pitch/yaw control (max score is still 400)
 * +0% for servo pitch/yaw control
 * -10% for manual pitch/yaw control
 * -20% for manual loading (moving the ball from the holding area to the receptacle)